by Martin McCann, CEO and Co-founder at Trade Ledger™

 So far, we have discussed the need for systems of intelligence in the context of individual banks, but the potential goes far wider.

-In their first guise, systems of intelligence in lending will help banks gather, analyze and draw insight from their own data sets, which will enable them to better serve a critically underserved SME market.
+In their first guise, systems of intelligence in lending will help banks gather, analyse and draw insight from their own data sets, which will enable them to better serve a critically underserved SME market.
 Practically, banks will be able to supply SMEs the credit they need to grow as well as introduce additional services, tailored to SMEs’ needs, to help them save time and improve their profitability.

 But systems of intelligence are like operating systems that connect many to many, meaning that the value creation can go further, extending across an ecosystem of networked actors.
 Within business finance, the opportunity exists not just to connect banks with their customers, but banks with banks, corporates with corporates, corporates with complementary third-party services providers and so on.
 The system of intelligence is extensible to allow new services to be built on it, new data sets to be connected with it, such that with every new actor comes the possibility to better match needs with services and to create ever more value.

 Right now, we must work to bring banks the data they need to lend against new types of businesses and business assets, so that we can bridge the £1.2trillion funding gap.
-But the system of intelligence we have created to do this will eventually go much further, linking together a network of mutually incentivized actors in a way that will turbocharge economic growth, bringing prosperity and social mobility to millions around the world.
+But the system of intelligence we have created to do this will eventually go much further, linking together a network of mutually incentivised actors in a way that will turbocharge economic growth, bringing prosperity and social mobility to millions around the world.